johaGL/old_version_tracegroomer/README.md

    groom_out_path : ~/groomexamples/toyp3/raw/  # absolute path to folder
    ```

+   When the fields `abundances`, `mean_enrichment`, and/or `isotopologue_proportions` are set `null`
+  (as shown in the example above),
-   When a `name_...` field is `null`, it will be generated and named automatically (when possible from existing quantifications).
+  the respective output file will be automatically generated (when possible from existing quantifications).

    The user will find [here](#running-a-test-with-the-provided-examples) how to get examples.